 Can I return my guitar if I’m not happy with it?

-We have a 2-week no questions asked, free return policy for the Boden OS guitars, as long as it is returned in the original packaging in the condition you received it in (i.e. no wear and tear or obvious signs of use).
+We have a 2-week no questions asked, free return policy for our production guitars, as long as it is returned in the original packaging in the condition you received it in (i.e. no wear and tear or obvious signs of use).
 These are production guitars with fixed specifications and are available for immediate shipping at the time of order.
-If you are based in the continental USA or within the EU, the return shipping is free, but if you are based elsewhere, we will ask you to pay the return shipping in the event you are not happy with your purchase.
+If you are based within the EU, the return shipping is free, but if you are based elsewhere, we will ask you to pay the return shipping in the event you are not happy with your purchase.

 The custom shop guitars are built to your specifications and materials are sourced at the time of order.
 Hence, we are unable to take returns on them without a re-stocking fee in the event that it doesn’t work out at all.